 It's important to hire a licensed solar installer.
 This helps ensure that the work is done properly using the most up-to-date installation methods.
 While electricians and plumbers in Colorado have state-issued licenses from the Colorado Electrical Board or Colorado State Plumbing Board, counties and cities can issue solar contracting licenses if they choose.

-Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
-Detailed reviews can help you assess a company's reliability and customer service.
+Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
+Detailed reviews can help you evaluate a company's dependability and customer service.
 Use caution with companies that have barely any reviews or mostly negative ones.

 Incentive Type: Sales Tax Incentive